RubenSandwich/EdibleEms/_posts/2016-09-27-a-big-announcement.md

 Now, I will still be posting plenty of recipes, don’t you worry!
 However, I felt like Eat With Emily limited me to only food.
 This new name shows that I am primarily about food and nutrition, but I can use it to “fill in the blank” so to say.
-Plus it sounds way better, let's be honest. :P
+Plus it sounds way better, let's be honest. :)

 If you want to hear details about **what the heck the [CHEK program](http://chekinstitute.com) even is, why I’m doing it, how I can better help you with this certification, and why I am pursuing this when I have a perfectly good engineering job, then watch this:**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/g5IEEMWNNac" frameborder="0" allowfullscreen></iframe>